-Our Data Sample Profile User Reviews Compare Versions Subscription Pricing Weekly Webinar IndustrySelect Blog Contact Us Free Demo
+About Us Sample Profile User Reviews Compare Versions Database Pricing Weekly Webinar IndustrySelect Blog Contact Us Free Demo

 Key Statistics & Trends in the U.S. Furniture & Fixtures Industry

-Posted by IndustrySelect on Monday, March 24, 2025
+Posted by IndustrySelect on Monday, March 23, 2026

 Despite years of offshoring, the U.S. furniture industry is showing promising signs of recovery.
-Homebound consumers have sparked a renewed interest in high-quality furniture to enhance their living and working spaces, while "Made in USA" pride continues to influence the market.
+Homebound consumers have sparked a renewed interest in high-quality furniture to enhance their living and working spaces, while "Made in USA" pride and a push toward reshoring continues to influence the market.
 This shift has opened up new opportunities for furniture manufacturers to innovate and expand their offerings.
 As the industry adapts to these changes, furniture manufacturers are exploring strategies to rebuild and enhance their businesses, including expanding online sales channels, attracting repeat customers, and tapping into new markets.

 In this article, we will explore the latest trends, statistics, and outlook in the sector and zero in on some key furniture subindustries you should know about.